EFeru/hoverboard-sideboard-hack-GD/README.md

 ### Method 1: Using PlatformIO

-Because this board is not yet supported by [PlatformIO](https://platformio.org/), we have to make two extra steps.
+Because the [GD32F130C6T6](/docs/GD32F130xx-Datasheet_Rev3.3.pdf) is not yet supported by [PlatformIO](https://platformio.org/), we have to make two extra steps.
 These steps can be skipped once the board is supported (see [this thread](https://community.platformio.org/t/build-gd32-project-with-platformio/11944)).

 - go to your PlatformIO home folder (Windows: `C:\Users\<user>\.platformio`, Unix/Max: `/home/<user>/.platformio`).
 Then go into `packages`.
 If the folder `framework-spl` exists, delete it.